-This is where re-platforming to WordPress comes in – moving your site over to a new, easier to manage platform will improve your site, getting you ranking higher and will ultimately deliver you more traffic.
+This is where re-platforming to WordPress comes in – moving your site to WordPress will make it easier to manage and will improve your site, getting you ranking higher and will ultimately deliver you more traffic.

 The first thing to do before re-platforming to WordPress is to have a quick check to see if there are any plugins to help with the migration.
 Platforms such as Joomla or Magento can be migrated using a WordPress plugin or third-party service to move the content over relatively quickly.

 For older platforms, there may not be this option, but it doesn’t mean you have manually cut and paste everything over.
 There are ways to migrate specific content areas from old sites and map them to page or post titles and content areas within WordPress.

 One you’ve found a way to migrate, the next thing to do is to look carefully through your existing content and make some decisions on whether it all needs to be re-platformed.